-“You’ve got to be relevant to consumers’ needs in the moment, and connect people to the content they’re looking for.”
+As Google puts it: “You’ve got to be relevant to consumers’ needs in the moment, and connect people to the content they’re looking for.”

 Micro-moments are short bursts of inspiration or demand.
 Content must be readily available, quick to load, and easy to navigate in order to maintain consumer engagement.
 In the case of an “I want to buy” moment, the fewer steps necessary to complete the transaction, the better.
 Consumers navigate away from a page – and likely to a competitor’s – if their questions aren’t answered in a timely fashion.

-Market to the micro-moments that matter in 2017.
+Market to the micro-moments that matter.

 Smartphones have affected the way consumers engage with content online.
 While our attention spans continue to shrink, our need for immediate information grows.
-Businesses that don’t adapt to this new consumer behaviour miss out on an ever-expanding share of the market.
+Businesses that don’t adapt to this new consumer behavior miss out on an ever-expanding share of the market.